japila-books/spark-sql-internals/docs/spark-sql-JdbcUtils.md

 In the end, `saveTable` requests the possibly-repartitioned `DataFrame` for its <<Dataset.md#rdd, RDD>> (it may have changed after the <<spark-sql-dataset-operators.md#coalesce, coalesce>> operator) and executes <<savePartition, savePartition>> for every partition (using `RDD.foreachPartition`).

-NOTE: `saveTable` is used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>>.
+`saveTable` is used when `JdbcRelationProvider` is requested to [write the rows of a structured query (a DataFrame) to a table](spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider).

 === [[getCustomSchema]] Replacing Data Types In Table Schema -- `getCustomSchema` Method